nasihere/shared/chrome_apps/desitashan-ad-remove-nasz/readme.md

-#Desi Tashan Add Free Chrome APP
+#Desi Tashan  Adv-Free Chrome APP

 Description:
 My wife's TV Mania.
 She like indian serial alot.
 When we moved to USA she doesn't have access for Indian Masala Serials.